Waterfox is a web browser that is a fork of Firefox.

 If you start up Waterfox for the first time, it will make 109 requests to several spyware platforms, most notably Google Analytics, and Mozilla online services like its Geolocation service, and several other Mozilla services, as well as Waterfox's own update service.
-You can look at a list of these requests here or a on mirror here.
+You can look at a list of these requests here or on a mirror here.

 Waterfox shares this information with Mozilla and will collect this information every time you launch Waterfox.

 By default Waterfox is using the spyware search engine Bing.
 Why would a privacy-based Web Browser offer this search engine by default?
 The other offered search engines are not much better- we have the option of searching with Google, which also logs your internet searches, and Ecosia, which also logs your internet searches (but it gives them to Bing).
 Luckily there are some more private search engines offered, like StartPage and DuckDuckGo.
-What is concerning is the additude that the developer of waterfox has towards these spyware search engines:
+What is concerning is the attitude that the developer of Waterfox has towards these spyware search engines: